+You are HIV-positive.
 Your partner of five years has left you.
 You are feeling extremely depressed and rejected.

 You get together for a drink and chat with an old friend with whom you have been sexually intimate in the past (without using condoms or other latex protection).
-You are talking and being comforted by this old friend when he or she suggests having sex again for old times sake.
+You are talking and being comforted by this old friend when he or she suggests having sex again for old time sake.
 You find this person sexually attractive.
 What do you do?